 15-Hour Potatoes TikTok Recipe

-15 hour potatoes have been trending on TikTok but this fried potato recipe have been around for much longer than that.
+Tiktok potatoes recipe are always trending and this one has been blowing up.
+While 15 hour potatoes have been trending on TikTok recently, this fried potato recipe have been around for much longer than that.

 Whoever said “worth the wait” was spot on!
-These15 hour potatoes are not messing around and each bite will make you appreciate the hours of preparation that go into this trending potato.
+These 15 hour potatoes are not messing around and each bite will make you appreciate the hours of preparation that go into these trending TikTok potatoes.

 3 Lb Russet Potatoes